gilmandelbaum/analysis-pipeline-for-photometry_ex/README.md

 This package is written to analyze photometry experiments and has 3 major steps:

-1. processing the sessions (all 7 processing steps are controlled from one notebook).
+1. processing the recrodings sessions (all 7 processing steps are controlled from one notebook).

 2. generate the data set